dhmit/gender_novels/gender_novels/deployment/static/markdowns/corpus_api.md

-# How to Use our Corpus API [title in progress]
+# How to Use our Corpus API

 We created two classes — Novel and Corpus — which are necessary for running many of the analysis functions we created.
 They would also be useful for running additional new analyses.
-A basic overview and some important methods for each class are provided here, but more complete documentation can be found in [this is where we describe where to find documentation/just link to the github file?]
+A basic overview and some important methods for each class are provided here, but more complete documentation can be found in the novel.py and corpus.py files [here](https://github .com/dhmit/gender_novels/tree/master/gender_novels).

 Novel
 *****